codefellows-seattle-javascript-401d18/12-express-middleware/lab-gavin/README.md

-# *VanillaJS*
+# *SeveringUpSomeExpresso*
-# Servering the best Vanilla JavaScript around.
+# Servering the best Express Experience around.

-# Server request and response demonstration.
+# Server request and response demonstration using Express.
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 ## Project Description
-Using node.js, HTTP, superagent, cowsay, and querystring I have created a Server that responds to different GET and POST responses from users.
+Using node.js, HTTP, superagent, and Express I have created a Server that responds to different GET, POST, PUT, and DELETE responses from users.
 This project represents what is possible with a few simple tools.
 We can create persistence memory through the filesystem feature of node.js which can then be used to simulate a database api for a user or dev.

 ## Table of Contents
 + [Installation](#installation)